theborakompanioni/azure-docs.de-de/articles/service-fabric/service-fabric-diagnostic-how-to-use-elasticsearch.md

 <properties
-   pageTitle="Verwenden von Elasticsearch als Service Fabric-Anwendungsüberwachungsspeicher | Microsoft Azure" description="Beschreibt, wie Service Fabric-Anwendungen Elasticsearch und Kibana für die Speicherung, Indizierung und Suche auf der Grundlage von Anwendungsablaufverfolgungen (Protokollen) verwenden können." services="service-fabric" documentationCenter=".net" authors="karolz-ms"
+   pageTitle="Using Elasticsearch as a Service Fabric application trace store | Microsoft Azure" description="Describes how Service Fabric applications can use Elasticsearch and Kibana to store, index, and search through application traces (logs)" services="service-fabric" documentationCenter=".net" authors="karolz-ms"